Ph.D., University of Georgia, 1993

 Most generally, my research focuses on the role of families in the lives of children and adolescents.
 Over the past several years, I have investigated the impact of various family stressors on child and adolescent functioning.
 More recently, my research focus has narrowed to the intersection of HIV and families.
 In particular, I investigate the impact of maternal HIV infection on children and the use of families to prevent youth HIV infection.
 I have conducted this work domestically with African American families and internationally in South Africa.
 Through this research, my colleagues and I have identified several family process variables that serve as mechanisms through which a mother’s illness affects her child.
 Some of these include parenting skills, the parent child relationship, disclosure of maternal HIV status and maternal, as well as child, social support.

-I am currently funded by the National Institutes of Health to conduct a randomized controlled trial of the Teaching, Raising, and Communicating with Kids (TRACK) program.
+My most recent project is funded by the National Institutes of Health and is a randomized controlled trial of the Teaching, Raising, and Communicating with Kids (TRACK) program.
 My UCLA-based colleagues and I designed TRACK to assist HIV+ mothers with disclosing their status to their children.
-We will enroll 110 families in the Atlanta area and 110 families in Los Angeles, CA to evaluate the efficacy of the intervention over a 15-month follow-up period.
-Doctoral students in my lab (see below) are engaged in all aspects of this project, including data collection, intervention implementation, and information dissemination.
+Analyses indicate the intervention resulted in mother-to-child disclosure of HIV status and other positive outcomes for mothers and their children.

 My clinical interests overlap with my research agenda in that I focus on families and family stressors in my work with children and adolescents.
 Specifically, I have expertise in parenting interventions and other behavioral interventions for child internalizing and externalizing problems.
 I limit my clinical work with adults to the presenting problems of mood and anxiety disorders.
 I adhere to the scientist-practitioner model and work primarily from a cognitive-behavioral orientation.